Defent/DMS_Exile/README.md

 # To the User:
-####Read through the instructions carefully.
+####Read the instructions carefully.
 Before leaving any questions regarding DMS, please read through the [DMS "config.sqf"](https://github.com/Defent/DMS_Exile/blob/master/%40ExileServer/addons/a3_dms/config.sqf) ; the majority of the questions we receive are answered (directly or indirectly) by the config.

 ####Disclaimer:
 Defent's Mission System (DMS) is written from the ground up to be an efficient, easy to install, and vastly customizable mission system for the ArmA 3 [Exile Mod](http://www.exilemod.com/).
-You are perfectly welcome to port DMS or any of its functions for any other mod or (legal) purposes; and leaving credits is appreciated.
+You are perfectly welcome to port DMS or any of its functions for any other mod or (legal) purposes.
+Providing credit is appreciated.

 However, creating such a mission system takes a lot of time and testing.
 We (the authors of DMS) are not perfect, and as a result, there may be bugs, glitches, and/or errors within DMS.
 We appreciate your co-operation in identifying and resolving such issues to improve DMS; however we are not liable for any issues resulting from the usage of DMS on/by your server.
 We are also not liable to help you in resolving any issues that may arise, although we will attempt to help you to some degree in most cases.